Do Money Trees Like To Be Root Bound? (+When To Repot)

 Although a money tree grows up to 60 feet in its native land, it will grow 6 to 8 feet long inside the house.

 The growth rate of the money tree can range from slow to medium, and it does not grow very fast.
-The root system of the money tree is smaller than many other plants, and that is why it can take time for the money tree to get root-bound.
+The root system of the money tree is smaller than many other plants, so it can take time for the money tree to get root-bound.

-However, it is best to repot the money tree every 2 to 3 years.
+However, repotting the money tree every 2 to 3 years is best.

-Summer and spring season is ideal for repotting your money tree.
-You should avoid repotting during winters as that is the dormant period for the plant.
+Summer and spring seasons are ideal for repotting your money tree.
+You should avoid repotting during winter as that is the dormant period for the plant.
 Repotting during winter can cause stress to your money tree.

 Also Read: How To Take Care Of A Money Tree In The Winter?